roblevay/T2765/Lab1 Components.md

 First, download the file Folders.bat from the Files folder and run it as administrator.
 The folders for the exercises will be created

+Also, go to Settings, Apps, Default Apps.
+Verify that Microsoft Edge is your default browser.

 ### Exercise 1: Identify Version and Edition (20 min)

 **Step 1: Using Object Explorer (GUI)**